rocky-jaiswal/my_blogs/content/2023-07-13-state-machine-composed.md

 ### With some conditional matching

-The code above is capable of handling a lot of complex scenarios, but let's see if we can extend it even further.
-To expand the last example, what if the external service we call to give us a "decision" can return different values, and based on the returned value we need to perform more actions.
+The code above is capable of handling a lot of scenarios, but let's see if we can extend it even further.
+To expand the last example, what if the external service we call to give us a "decision" can return different values, and based on the returned decision we need to perform more actions.
 Let's see how we can declaratively compose this -

     const sampleActionWithLog = (msg: string) => async (context: MessageContext) => {
         console.log(msg)